Chairperson of the Board of Trustees

 Shamir received several national and international recognitions for his work, including the Queen's Young Leaders Award from Her Majesty Queen Elizabeth II, Green Leadership Award, Youth Interfaith Leaders Fellowship on Climate Change from the Duke University, an excellence award and an innovation grant from the US Department of State, among many others.

-Shamir is currently the Founding Curator and Strategist of a think and do institute named BRIDGE - Bay of Bengal Research Institute for Democratic Governance, Economy and Environment.
+Shamir is currently the Founding Curator and Strategist of a think and do institute named The BRIDGE Institute - Bay of Bengal Research Institute for Democratic Governance, Economy and Environment.
 Previously, he was the co-founder and Lead - Climate, Resilience and Sustainability Practice of the Catalyzing Sustainable Transformation (CaST) Network, an action-oriented research organisation.

 Before CaST, Shamir worked at Oxford Policy Management, Green Climate Fund (GCF), North South University, and several NGOs.
 His past works focused on adaptive social protection, climate finance, disaster risk management, renewable energy, climate governance and resilience projects and programs for international development organizations such as the World Bank, FCDO, GIZ, and Green Climate Fund.